-- General health and wellbeing (physical, dental, and emotional);

-- Social isolation;

-- School readiness;
+- School readiness:

 - Child growth and development;

 - Positive parenting practices;

 - Assess parent-child attachment;

 - Environmental safety; and

 - Clothing, Shelter (Maslow's Hierarchy).

 Additionally, the medical team shall maintain all recognized practice standards that are in accordance with the Authority and licensing, state and federal standards, policies and procedures.